 Why would I choose a UK-based university rather than one in the US or in Australia?

-Similarly, studying in Australia is much more expensive than in the UK as an international student.
-Also, in Australia, the academic year starts in February rather than in September, which means that you would have a seven-month wait before beginning your studies.
+Similarly, study in Australia is much more expensive than study in the UK as an international student.
+Also, in Australia, the academic year starts in February rather than in September which means that you would have a seven month wait before beginning your studies.

 Studying at Ulster University not only provides the opportunity to explore the UK and Ireland, but other European countries are on your doorstop and provide scope to broaden your horizons even further.

-- Employability: 100% of our optometry graduates are employed as a pre-registration optometrist within six months of graduation.
+100% of our Optometry graduates are employed as a pre-registration optometrist within six months of graduation.

-- Success: The success rates of Ulster optometry graduates in the professional qualifying examinations consistently places us in the top three of UK optometry courses.
+Ulster Optometry graduates success rates in the professional qualifying examinations consistently places us in the top group of UK Optometry courses.

-- Hands-on: From week one of the course, our students learn practical, clinical skills.
-As their skills build through the course they see real patients in our in-house clinic, in hospital and specialist placements.
+From week 1 of the course our students learn practical, clinical skills.
+As their skills build through the course they see real patients in our in-house clinic and in hospital and specialist placements.
 We have a small cohort in Ulster which allows a greater amount of small class teaching and more clinical experience during the degree.

-- Friendly: Our course is one of the smaller optometry courses in the UK.
-We usually have about 30-35 students in each year, so there is plenty of opportunity to get to know your year group, students from other years and the staff.
+Our course is one of the smaller Optometry courses in the UK.
+We usually have about 35-40 students in each year, so there is plenty of opportunity to get to know your year group, students from other years and the staff.
 And we get to know you too so we can make sure you have the best experience possible.

-- Scenic: The North Coast of Northern Ireland is a very beautiful place to study; the local beaches and coastline in particular are stunning and if you are a fan of the genre you’ll have seen them featured strongly in Game of Thrones.
+The North Coast of Northern Ireland is a very beautiful place to study; the local beaches and coastline in particular are stunning and if you are a fan of the genre you’ll have seen them featured strongly in Game of Thrones!